 Save your Expo ticket!
 It will grant you free admission to our event, “Taste of St. Augustine!”
 A children’s area will be provided as well.
 Meaning, face-painting, crafts, and so much fun!

 Come enjoy the St. Augustine Garden Club’s Flower Show!
-Their theme this year is, “The Love Boat.”
+Their theme in 2020 is, “Welcome To My Garden.”
 Celebrate flowers, friends and fun!
 For more information on this event please click here: St. Augustine Garden Club’s Flower Show.
-Also joining in on the “The Love Boat” theme, the St. Augustine Piecemakers Guild’s Quilt show were there too!
+Also joining in on the theme, the St. Augustine Piecemakers Guild’s Quilt show were there too!
 Share the newest ideas in quilting with quilters from America’s Oldest City!
 More info on the Piecemakers Guild’s Quilt show can be found here: St. Augustine Piecemakers Guild’s Quilt Show Both of these groups are local to St. Augustine.

 The Expo will be held Saturday, March 28th, 9am to 5pm and Sunday, March 29th, 10am to 3pm in 2020.